Tuition, Fees, and Charges

 Inquiries concerning refunds should be directed to Bursar Services, Room 130, Davis Hall, 817-272-2172, or by email at bursar_help@.uta.edu.

 Current detailed information is available at www.uta.edu/fees.
-Select Refunds for Semester Withdrawals and Dropped Courses.
+Select Refunds of Registration Charges (Withdrawals and Drops).

 Back to top